Mutant Mudds

-Mutant Mudds is a platform video game developed by Renegade Kid.
-The game was first released for the Nintendo 3DS in 2012, and arrived on Microsoft Windows and iOS in 2012.
+Mutant Mudds is a 2012 platform video game developed and published by Renegade Kid for the Nintendo 3DS.
+Players control Max and Granny as they combat the titular invaders following a meteorite crash.
+The game was first released as a Nintendo eShop exclusive in 2012, and arrived on Microsoft Windows and iOS in 2012.
 An enhanced version of the game, titled Mutant Mudds Deluxe, was released in 2013 for Wii U and Microsoft Windows, and in 2016 for PlayStation Vita and PlayStation 4.
+The Nintendo 3DS version was updated as the enhanced version in 2014.

-In 2016, Mutant Mudds Super Challenge (a game with the same engine as Mutant Mudds, but with harder levels containing more enemies etc.) was released for Wii U, Nintendo 3DS, PlayStation Vita, PlayStation 4 and Microsoft Windows.
-A Nintendo Switch compilation, titled Mutant Mudds Collection, was released in December 2017.
+In 2016, a successor, Mutant Mudds Super Challenge, was released for Wii U, Nintendo 3DS, PlayStation Vita, PlayStation 4 and Microsoft Windows.
+After Renegade Kid's dissolution, Watsham's company Atooi acquired the rights to the game; a Nintendo Switch compilation, titled Mutant Mudds Collection, was released in December 2017.
 It includes Mutant Mudds Deluxe, Mutant Mudds Super Challenge and Mudd Blocks, a puzzle game with elements from Mutant Mudds.
+Another collection, Atooi Collection, features both Mutant Mudds games and was released in 2020 for the Nintendo 3DS.